 The following summarizes our consolidated results of operations for the three months ended March 31, 2018 compared to our consolidated results of operations for the three months ended March 31, 2017.
 As of March 31, 2018, our operating portfolio was comprised of 26 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.9 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of March 31, 2017, we owned land at four of our properties that we classified as held for development and/or construction in progress.
-As of March 31, 2017, our operating portfolio was comprised of 24 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.9 million rentable square feet of retail and office space, including the retail office space, including the retail portfolio was comprised of 24 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.9 million rentable square feet of retail and office space, including the retail office space, including the retail and office space, including the retail portion of our mixed-use property, 1,579 residential units (including 122 RV spaces) and a 369-room hotel.
+Additionally, as of March 31, 2018, we owned land at four of our properties that we classified as held for development and/or construction in progress.
+As of March 31, 2017, our operating portfolio was comprised of 24 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.9 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 1,579 residential units (including 122 RV spaces) and a 369-room hotel.
 Additionally, as of March 31, 2017, we owned land at four of our properties that we classified as held for development and/or construction in progress.